UCSDNobel1998/cse15l-lab-reports/lab-report4.md

 Screenshot:

 The keys I pressed to get this step:
 *ssh cs15lfa23so@ieng6.ucsd.edu*

 I do not need to type the password.

-## Strp 5: Clone your fork of the repository from your Github account (using the SSH URL)
+## Step 5: Clone your fork of the repository from your Github account (using the SSH URL)

+Screenshot:

+The keys I pressed to get this step:
+*git clone git@github.com:UCSDNobel1998/lab7.git*

+## Step 6: Run the tests, demonstrating that they fail

 Screenshot: